Our People

 Andrew was appointed by Standing Committee at Biennial Forum 2021.

 He is a Presbyterian minister serving with the Alexandra, Clyde, Lauder Union Parish.
-Originally worked as a qualified painter and decorator in Christchurch, he worked for St Margaret’s Presbyterian Church, Christchurch, for five years as a community based intermediate youth leader and church-based children’s ministry leader.
-While working for the church, he completed a Bachelor of Theology from Otago University and then completed a Diploma of Ministry through the Knox Centre for Leadership and Ministry.
+Originally worked as a qualified painter and decorator in Christchurch.
+Prior to ordination training he worked for St Margaret’s Presbyterian Church, Christchurch, for five years as a community based intermediate youth leader and church-based children’s ministry leader.
+While working for the church, he completed a Bachelor of Theology from Otago University and then completed a Diploma of Ministry through the Knox Centre for Leadership and Ministry, while based in Dunedin at St Philips, Grants Braes.

 Standing Committee 2021-23